JeffersonLab/swcarpentry-jlab-jupyter/_episodes/01-introduction.md

 - "Access Jefferson Lab's Jupyter server at [jupyter.jlab.org](https://jupyter.jlab.org)."
 ---

-## The Jefferson Lab Jupyter server allows for centralized analysis
+## Using the Jefferson Lab Jupyter server for centralized analysis

 You may be familiar with the benefits of using python, IPython, or Jupyter notebooks on your local computer, whether that is a laptop or a desktop computer